sap-contributions/capi-ci/README.md

 Automatic certificate rotation for the long-lived environments (currently only Elsa).
 The goal is to prevent certificate expiration.
 The jobs perform a three-step CA certificate rotation according to the [CredHub CA Rotation documentation](https://github.com/pivotal/credhub-release/blob/main/docs/ca-rotation.md).
 The list of CA certificates is hard-coded in the [rotate_steps.yml task](./ci/rotate-certs/rotate_steps.yml).
 When a new CA certificate is added or deleted from cf-deployment, the list needs to be updated.
 Each job of the pipeline is idempotent and can be retriggered in case of a failure.
 Note however that the order of the jobs must be preserved in case of manual intervention.

+**Note**: Do not make the pipeline "public" in Concourse as the log shows sensitive data!

 Should the rotation fail unexpectedly, you can inspect the current certificate state with the CredHub API:
 ```
 credhub curl -p "/api/v1/certificates?name=/elsa-ha/cf/<certificate name>"